 The Super Bowl might have come and gone, but if you’re a football fanatic, you know there really is no such thing as an NFL offseason.
-Even now, mere weeks since Brady and Belichick took home another Lombardi trophy, sports shows and blogs are buzzing with talk about the Combine and NFL Draft.
-Once that final game is played, it’s time for all teams to get back to business, and many crucial decisions must be made.
+Even now, mere weeks since that final game was played, sports shows and blogs are buzzing with talk about the Combine and NFL Draft.
+Once the playoffs end, it’s time for all teams to get back to business, and many crucial decisions must be made.

 One such decision is determining which free agents a team wants to keep, and who should be let go.
 The NFL has a salary cap which places a limit on the amount of money a team can spend on players’ salaries.
 This can present a challenge to teams that have many good free agents that they want to keep, as oftentimes there simply isn’t enough money to pay everyone.